 Barry Kaufman Barry is currently with the Long Island Rail Road as Senior Manager Operations Support and Analysis.
 He has over 30 years of management experience.
 Barry was on the Smithtown Central School District Board of Education for nine years.
 He has been teaching management development and leadership courses at Dowling College since 2003 and is a member of the Delta Mu Delta Honor Society.

-Aimee Keller Aimee began her career teaching at Three Village CSD.
-She has experience co-teaching in all core academic areas of the 11th grade curriculum.
-Aimee has experience within the Resource Room setting at the elementary level as well, supporting students in grades K-12.
+Aimee Keller Aimee has experience co-teaching in all core academic areas of the 11th grade curriculum.
+Aimee also has experience within the Resource Room setting at the elementary level as well, supporting students in grades K-12.
 She also has experience with Multi-sensory Reading techniques and individualizing programming for students with special needs.
 She has experience meeting the varying learning needs that special education students encounter in and out of the general classroom.
 Aimee is currently pursuing her School District Leadership Certificate at Stony Brook University.

 Andrea Kempster Andrea Kempster was a special educator in the Connetquot School District from 1982 - 2014.
 She recently retired as the Special Education Middle School Coordinator and Elementary CSE Teacher Member.
 Andrea taught on both the elementary and secondary levels.
 She has experience in special class, integrated co-teaching classes, and resource room services.
 Andrea is certified in elementary education, special education, and as a school counselor.